modern-mean/modern-mean/docs/contributing.md

 * Be small and concise.
 Multiple PR's are preferred over large PR.
 * Must pass all travis tests.
 * Must not reduce code coverage.
-* Should be in the following format
+* Should be in the following format.
 ```
 Header
 Blank Line